tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ### Conflicts

-The second challenge is syntaxes clashes.
+The second challenge is syntax clashes.
 Because the syntaxes were separate, we use the same constructs for different objects in terms and in types.
 More precisely, here is a list of the current conflicts: